 If you’re looking for walkable cities chock full of mountain-town charm and culture, you’ll want to pay a visit to Breckenridge or Frisco.
 In the mood for outdoor recreation?
 Summit County features so much to do.
 One option is the Mohawk Lakes trail south of Breckenridge, which offers a family-friendly hike amidst beautiful nature.
 Or, head over to Dillon Reservoir to rent a boat, canoe, or kayak or take in breathtaking seasonal foliage and flowers.

-That wraps up Crème de la Crème of Centennial’s list of amazing day trips you can easily take from our hometown.
+That wraps up Crème de la Crème of Lone Tree’s list of amazing day trips you can easily take from our hometown.
 Did we miss your family’s all-time favorite day trip?
 Let us know your recommendation so we can add it to our list!